-Since its origin in 2006, Earth Hour has grown from a local event in Sydney, Australia to a global undertaking by an estimated 1.8 billion people and 135 countries and territories*.
-The event is about more than just switching off lights for one hour each year; it focuses on the small actions that individuals can take to reduce their energy consumption and reduce their environmental footprint.
-Minor changes in lifestyle choices, such as turning off your lights, can have a great impact on your individual energy consumption.
-It also gives individuals a voice and a chance to work together to create a better future for our planet.
+Earth Hour is about more than just switching off lights for sixty minutes a year.
+It’s about focusing on the small actions that individuals can take to reduce their energy consumption and environmental footprint.
+Simple changes in lifestyle choices can make a big difference to your individual environmental impact.
+Earth Hour gives people the chance to talk about these lifestyle choices, and to work together to create a better future for our planet.